New Zealand Sign Language Act 2006 No 18 (as at 30 June 2008), Public Act

 10 Reporting

-(2) A report under subsection (1) may be included in any report made under section 8(4) of the New Zealand Public Health and Disability Act 2000 on the progress being made in implementing the New Zealand Disability Strategy.
+A report under subsection (1) may be included in any report referred to in clause 7 of Schedule 1 of the Pae Ora (Healthy Futures) Act 2022 on the progress being made in implementing the New Zealand disability strategy.

 Miscellaneous provisions